digitalcredentials/tls-did-playground/README.md

 # tls-did-playground

-A playground to provide an example and test the tls-did libraries
+A playground to provide an example usage of the tls-did libraries

 ## Prerequisite

+- Clone the **tls-did-registry** repository into the same parent directory as the **tls-did-playground**

 - Minimum node.js: v14.3.0
   ```
   node -v
   ```
-- **tls-did-registry** repository on the same path as **tls-did-playground**

 ## Installation